Jacob-Gray/ChatExchangeJS/README.md

 # ChatExchangeJS Github pages site

-All current content is in `index.html`
+All current content is in `index.html`.
+Live site can be seen @ https://chatexchange.js.org/